Funding Opportunities

 Eligibility: Applicant must be a current PhD student at the University of Minnesota.
 Applicants must have completed their preliminary oral exam by the start of the assistantship.
 Post-docs are not eligible for these awards.

-The MnDRIVE research assistantship program provides funding for PhD graduate students currently pursuing research at the University of Minnesota at the intersection of informatics and any of the five MnDRIVE areas: Robotics, sensors and advanced manufacturing; global food ventures; advancing industry, conserving our environment; discoveries and treatments for brain conditions; and cancer clinical trials.
+The Data Science Initiative (DSI)-MnDRIVE graduate assistantship program provides funding for PhD graduate students currently pursuing research at the University of Minnesota at the intersection of data science and any of the five MnDRIVE areas: Robotics; Global Food; Environment; Brain Conditions; and Cancer Clinical Trials.

 Eligibility: The primary applicant must be faculty or research staff (P&A) at the University of Minnesota.
 Adjunct faculty are not eligible for funding under this program.